tardate/LittleArduinoProjects/Audio/GreaterSimpleSoundEffects/README.md

 ## The "Greater Simple Sound Effects" Circuit

-The "Greater Simple Sound Effects" circuit published in Elektor May 1980 added a second control voltageinput to the oscillator by using 4 counter stages that were unused in the original design to drive another transistors.
+The "Greater Simple Sound Effects" circuit published in Elektor May 1980 used another 4 counter stages (unused in the original design) to drive another transistor control voltage input to the oscillator.

-Specifically, this added R10-R14 and Q2.
+Specifically, this added R10-R14 and Q2 (see schematic below).

 The resulting sound effect is similar but more complex and seemingly randomised.